Raku/problem-solving/PATH-TO-RAKU.md

 clashes with the `\.codes` method.
 Renaming `CallFrame.code` to `CallFrame.codeobj` and `\.codes` to `\.codepoints` appears to be an option to be discussed further.

+## Versioning

+The approach for using letters to indicate language versions will be continued but without the mention of `6`.
+And uppercase letters will be used, because mentioning `Raku D` looks much better then mentioning `Raku d`.

+The `use` statement is historically used to indicate the version of the compilation unit.
+Since direct code compatibility with Perl 5 is no longer on the horizon, it seems like a good opportunity to remove any ambiguity from the `use` statement by moving that functionality to the `unit` statement.

+    unit :ver<D>;               # same as "use v6.d;"
+    unit :lang<Perl5>:ver<30>;  # if we have direct support for Perl 5.30

+Also, this would allow to specify compiler versions as well, although that might be a compiler specific feature:

+    unit :release<2019.07>;     # release 2019.07 or higher

 ## Documentation changes